The Geometry of Adversarial Training in Binary Classification: Introduction

 In more general learning settings, it is often unknown whether there is a direct equivalence between \labelcref{Robust problem:Intro} and a problem of the form \labelcref{eqn:regularization} that is somewhat tractable both from a computational perspective as well as from a theoretical one.
 In such cases, an illuminating strategy that can be followed in order to gain insights into the regularization counterpart of \labelcref{Robust problem:Intro} is to analyze the max part of the problem for small $\eps$ and identify its leading order behavior to construct approximating regularization terms.
 This is a strategy that has been followed in many works that study the robust training of neural networks, e.g.,~\cite{ObermanFinlay, GradientRegularization, CurvatureRegularization, SlavinRoss, StructuredGradReg, pmlr-v139-yeats21a, CNGarciaTrillos2021, bungert2021clip, finlay2018improved}.
 The structure of the resulting approximate regularization problems can be exploited to motivate algorithms and provide a better theoretical understanding of the process of training robust deep learning models (see \cite{CNGarciaTrillos2021}).

 Having discussed some of the literature exploring the connection between adversarial training and regularization, we move on to discussing, first in simple terms, the content of this work.
 Through our theoretical results, this paper continues the investigation started in~\cite{MurrayNGT}, this time providing a deeper structural connection between adversarial training in the non-parametric binary classification setting and regularized risk minimization problems.
 In particular, we show that the equivalence between adversarial training and regularized risk minimization problems goes beyond the aforementioned parametric settings without relying on approximations.
-Here $\theta$ is substituted with $A$ which from now on will be interpreted as an arbitrary (measurable) subset of the data space $\domain$ (i.e., $A$ specifies a binary classifier), while $J$ is the risk associated to the $0-1$ loss; the other elements in problem \labelcref{Robust problem:Intro} will be specified in more detail in \cref{sec:setup}.
+Here $\theta$ is substituted with $A$ which from now on will be interpreted as an arbitrary (measurable) subset of the data space $\domain$ (i.e., $A$ specifies a binary classifier), while $J$ is the risk associated to the $0$-$1$ loss; the other elements in problem \labelcref{Robust problem:Intro} will be specified in more detail in \cref{sec:setup}.
 We show that perimeter functionals penalizing the ``boundary'' of a set arise naturally as regularizers for binary classification problems regardless of the feature space or distance used to define the adversarial budget.
 This provides a more direct means of studying the evolution and regularity properties of minimizers of the adversarial problem than the ones that were implied by the evolution equations studied in~\cite{MurrayNGT}.
-This approach also provides tangible prospects for the design of new algorithms for the training of robust classifiers, and suggests which algorithms are the more suitable for enforcing robustness relative to specific adversary's actions.
-Our work reveals a rich geometric structure of adversarial training problems which is conceptually appealing and that at the same time opens up new avenues for the theoretical study of adversarial training for general binary classification models.
-In the next subsections we provide a more detailed discussion of our theoretical results and some of its conceptual consequences right after introducing the specific mathematical setup that we follow throughout the paper.
+This approach also provides tangible prospects for the design of new algorithms for the training of robust classifiers, and suggests which algorithms are more suitable for enforcing robustness relative to specific adversary's actions. \first Finally, through the connection between adversarial training and regularization we will deduce a variety of theoretical properties of robust classifiers, including the existence of ``regular'' solutions, where regularity is understood in a suitable technical sense.
+Regularity results like the ones we obtain in \cref{thm:regular-sol} are, to the best of our knowledge, the first of their kind in the context of adversarial training\nc.